Hr15h1/Attendance_system_using_facial_recognition/README.md

 There are two branches created in this repository.
 There are some differences in the GUI of the application in the two branches.
 In the main branch:
   - The application has two buttons for starting and stopping the camera and another button for marking the attendance.
-  - The application uses an SQLITE database.
+  - The application uses a PostgreSQL database.

 In branch_1:
   - The application has only a single button to mark attendance.
 The camera will switch on and then turn of after 10 seconds, in between the attendance will be marked.